theprimarybrain/theprimarybrain.github.io/_drafts/2017-09-30-Halloween-No-Prep-Activities.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-It's fall y'all!
+Fall is here!
 Excitement is growing as pumpkin spice, costumes, and candies fill the aisles EVERYWHERE!
 And we can't forget the Target mini erasers!
 I have already indulged in my fair share... #teacherbudgetproblems

 Halloween is always one of my student's favorite holidays.
 Costumes, candy, parties, trick or treating...
 I mean what's not to love?!?
 I love to incorporate some Halloween fun through math spiral review activities.
 For each day of the month, I grab a different math activity to use in math centers, for early finishers, or as math homework.